lornebb/Venice-Drone-website/README.md

 ### Tools Used

 * [Visual Studio Code](https://code.visualstudio.com/) -  The project used the **Visual Studio** IDE to develop the website linked with **Github** for version control.
-* [Bootstrap 4.5](https://getbootstrap.com/) -  The project used the **Bootstrap 4.5** for a responsive grid system.
+* [Bootstrap 4.5](https://getbootstrap.com/) -  The project used a **Bootstrap 4.5** CDN for a responsive grid system.
-* [Font Awesome 5](https://fontawesome.com/) - The project used the **Font Awesome 5** for a icons throughout the site.
+* [Font Awesome 5](https://fontawesome.com/) - The project used the **Font Awesome 5** for icons throughout the site.
 * [HTML Validator](https://validator.w3.org/) - The project used the **HTML Validator** to validate and find errors in the HTML.
 * [CSS Validator](https://jigsaw.w3.org/css-validator/) -The project used the **CSS Validator** to validate and find errors in the CSS.
-* [Balsamiq](https://balsamiq.com) https://balsamiq.com) -The project used the **Balsamiq** to generate wireframes for the site.
+* [Balsamiq](https://balsamiq.com) - The project used the **Balsamiq** to create wireframes for the site.

 ## Testing

 I've been testing the site with the band themselves and with their sposes and partners.
-Focusing on features that they deemed necessary.
+Focusing on features that they deemed necessary, and tone that they find on-brand.
 The final version and the final wireframe shows the journey through testing to release.
-The Logo in the nav bar prooved too distracting first, followed by the .gif background idea.
+The Logo in the nav bar prooved too distracting first, followed by the .gif background idea - simplified the site.

 I used VS Code Extentions to preview the site in different browsers, via Chrome.
 Extensively testing the layout changes at all media breakpoints.
 This process was made easier with **Bootstrap**.

 There is one layout issue that is really annoying me in the medium break point where the media boxes align the album artwork and the text left to the box, leaving a lot of wasted space on the right of the box.
+And a <750px but >1080px alignment of the social icons in the contact page.

 More testing and listing as it happened, some features that came and went in a to do list, [testing and features to do list](assets/img/Readmerefimgs/chrono_todolist.md).